banner

 Faithfulness

-When we think of a faithful person, however, we might think of one true friend or relative, but even that person may disappoint us.
+When we think of a faithful person, however, we might think of one genuine friend or relative, but even that person may disappoint us.
 Our God in heaven, however, is absolutely faithful.

-David is the king of the whole nation of Israel when he composes these songs (or Psalms).
+David is the king of the entire nation of Israel when he composes these songs (or Psalms).
 When he reflects on God’s loyalty and love, David writes,

-I will bow down toward your holy temple [probably a reference to the tabernacle since the temple had not yet been built] and will praise your name for your love and your faithfulness, for you have exalted above all things your name and your word.
+I will bow down toward your holy temple and will praise your name for your love and your faithfulness, for you have exalted above all things your name and your word.
 When I called, you answered me....

 Though the LORD is on high, he looks upon the lowly, but the proud he knows from afar.
 Though I walk in the midst of trouble, you preserve my life; you stretch out your hand against the anger of my foes, with your right hand you save me.
 The LORD will fulfill his purpose for me; your love, O LORD, endures forever.
 (Psalm 138:2-3, 6-8, NIV)